 Message Channel

-module in AgentOpera provides a publish-subscribe messaging system that allows agents to communicate with each other efficiently.
+The engine/subscription module in AgentOpera provides a publish-subscribe messaging system that allows agents to communicate with each other efficiently.
 This document explains the core concepts, components, and usage patterns of this communication mechanism.

 Core Concepts